joshuar/go-hass-anything/docs/development/Apps.md

 ### Code Requirements

-To develop an app to be run by the agent, create a concrete type that satisfies the `hass.MQTTDevice` and `agent.App`.
+To develop an app to be run by the agent, create a concrete type that satisfies the `mqtt.Device` and `agent.App`.
 Effectively, the type should have the following methods:

 ```go